 VA mortgage of course offers several benefits to Florida military service members and their families.
-The biggest advantage is the option for 100% financing with no monthly mortgage insurance costs (PMI) The only other mortgage option that permits 100% financing in 2022 is the USDA loan, which has its own eligibility requirements.
+The biggest advantage is the option for 100% financing with no monthly mortgage insurance costs (PMI) for loan amounts up to $4mil.
+The only other mortgage option that permits 100% financing in 2023 is the USDA loan, which has its own eligibility requirements.

 FHA mortgages are widely available, but they require a 3.5 percent down payment.
 Eligible VA borrowers who meet all of the VA loan requirements can get a mortgage with very little to NO money down.
 This accounts for the program’s popularity among those serving in the military.